Survival Gear Experts is reader-supported. If you decide to buy through a link on this page, we may earn an affiliate commission. Learn more.

 - A superb tool that’s built for hard work

 - You’ll pay to own something so special

 At the start of this article, we really wanted to emphasize that choosing the best shovel for camping is really a matter of circumstances and personal preference.
 Now, you’ve been presented with 5 different options to meet a variety of needs and budgets.
 Here are a few guidelines to keep in mind:

 If you can afford a better tool, buy a better tool.
 Not only will it last longer, it will be easier to use and a better overall experience.

 If you’re on a budget, it’s better to have something instead of nothing.
 Also, if you’re not putting yourself in any really dangerous situations, and just doing some leisurely camping, you may not need something as durable or reliable.
 If you absolutely need something you can count of, however, make sure you invest accordingly.

 There’s a certain romance to really roughing it in nature.
 But if you aren’t experienced, don’t bite off more than you can chew.
 There’s no shame in having the right tools at the right time, not everybody has to be Les Stroud from Survivor-man.

 Let’s quickly go over each of the shovels that we recommended in this article.
 Which is the best survival shovel to pick?
 It depends…

-- Gerber Entrenching Tool (Small) – Very high quality, folds up nicely, also great value.
+Gerber Entrenching Tool (Small) – Very high quality, folds up nicely, also a great value.

-- The Bully (Large) – Just a classic shovel for serious digging, very reasonably prices, well-reviewed, and high-quality.
+The Bully (Large) – Just a classic shovel for serious digging, very reasonable price, well-reviewed, and high-quality.